saidinusah/multi-tenant-service/README.md

 ## TO DO
-- [ ] Add decorator to check if user exists before sending/verifying otp
+- [ ] Add guard to check if user exists before sending/verifying otp
 - [ ] JWT token generation
 - [ ] Set up queue to handle sending of notification/messages
 - [ ] Cleanup after onboarding user